Chris Thompson

 You’re more productive at work, and you’ve reengaged with your family and friends.
 You feel more like your life has purpose again.

-After adopting a sober lifestyle, you changed the kind of friends you hang out with, and that makes a huge difference in your life.
+After adopting a sober lifestyle, you changed the kind of friends you hang out with, which makes a huge difference in your life.
 You’re now hanging with people who genuinely care about you and support your sober lifestyle.

 They help you as you discover a new purpose for your life, and they are there when you feel down.
 These people are your true friends, and they’ve got your back.